daheym/DvLIR/README.md

 ### How to use
 - Upload one or multiple .csv files that are exported from the DvLIR device
-- The data is automatically concatenated, sorted ny date and duplicates are removed
+- The data are automatically concatenated, sorted by date and duplicates are removed
 - Select the *date range* of interest and use the *daytime* slider to determine which hours is considered as Day in the analysis
-- A click on the **Run analysis** button analyzes the data according to your settings and plots the timecurves
+- A click on the **Run analysis** starts data analysis according to your settings and plots the timecurve(s)
 - Customize the plot and export the plot and/or the data

 ### Note